Micah Brown: High school

-Born in Staten Island, NY, Brown moved to Tampa, FL and initially attended Tampa Bay Technical High School from 2000-2003.
+Born in Staten Island, NY, Brown moved to Tampa, FL and initially attended Tampa Bay Technical High School from 2000 to 2003.
 While at TBT (FL) he played basketball in addition to football.
-In the spring of 2003, his junior year, he transferred to Howard W. Blake High School, where he believed that he would have a better opportunity to go on and play college football.
-His junior and senior years he received All-District and All-County Honors along with Gatorade Player of the Year Award, Wendy's High School Heisman Award and the Elite 11 nominations.
+In the spring of 2003, his junior year, he transferred to Howard W. Blake High School.
+His junior and senior years he received All-District and All-County Honors along with Gatorade Player of the Year, Wendy's High School Heisman Award and the Elite 11 nominations.